Prometheus monitoring example

 Prometheus Monitoring: Prometheus Pull

-Then Prometheus Pull came around and offered a new approach to monitoring and can handle millions of metrics on modest hardware.
-In general, rather than having external services push metrics to them, Prometheus uses a pull approach compared to a push approach.
+Then Prometheus Pull came around and offered a new approach to monitoring.
+It can handle millions of metrics on modest hardware.
+In general, rather than having external services push metrics to it, Prometheus uses a pull approach compared to a push approach.

 Prometheus network monitoring is a server application written in GO.
-It is an open-source, decentralized monitoring tool that can be centralized when you use the federate option.
+It is an open-source, decentralized monitoring tool that can be centralized using the federate option.
 Prometheus has a server component, which you run in each environment.
 You can also run a Prometheus container in each Kubernetes pod.

 We use a time-series database for Prometheus monitoring, and every metric is recorded with a timestamp.
 Prometheus is not an SQL database; you need to use PromQL as its query language, which allows you to query the metrics.